Understanding Commercial Real Estate

 | Factor | Commercial Real Estate | Residential Real Estate |

-| Primary Purpose | Business operations and income generation | Personal living and habitation |
+| Primary Purpose | Business operations and income generation | Personal living habitation |

-| Lease Terms | Longer leases (3-10+ years) with shared maintenance | Shorter leases (6-12 months), tenant-focused |
+| Lease Terms | Longer leases (3-10+ years) with shared maintenance | Shorter leases (6-12 months), tenant-focused, landlord pays expenses |

-| Valuation Method | Based on income potential and cap rates | Driven by comparable sales and location amenities |
+| Valuation Method | Based on income potential and cap rates | Driven by comp sales and location amenities |

-| Financing | Higher down payments, underwritten on property income | Lower down payments, based on borrower income |
+| Financing | Higher down payments, underwritten on property income | Lower down payments, based on borrower’s income |

-| Regulations | Complex zoning, environmental, and ADA compliance | Residential building codes and safety standards |
+| Regulations | Complex zoning, environmental tests, and ADA compliance | Residential building codes and safety standards |

-| Risk Profile | Economic downturns affect businesses significantly | More stable, tied to housing market cycles |
+| Risk Profile | Economic downturns affect businesses significantly | More stable, tied to housing market cycles and prices |

-Key Advantages of Commercial Investment
+The Key Advantages of Commercial Investment

 Higher Returns